 The body gets sick from different types of pathogens as the immune system weakens.
 These pathogens already live dormant within us.
 A change of pH or oxygen levels causes these pathogens to jump all over our blood streams and tissues.

 Cancer cells thrive in a sick and weak body.
-Same goes for all infectious agents.
+The same goes for all infectious agents.
 You can't die of cancer and not struggle with infections and nutritional deficiencies at the same time.

 Every pathogen has a purpose.
 If you want to stop them from attacking you, then you have to heal your body.
 As long as we continue to keep the mind, spirit, and body healthy, then no pathogen can live in the body.